AnitaBakhtiari/Inventory-Management/docs/architecture-decision-log/03-use-monolith-system-architecture.md

 ## Decision

-I decided to build a monolithic application with four main layers:
+I decided to build a monolithic application with Three main layers(folder):

 - Domain Layer: This part will deal with the main business rules and logic.
 - Application Layer: This part will handle the application logic and use DDD patterns like commands and queries to do things.
 - Infrastructure Layer: This part will take care of how we store data and connect to other services, using repositories for data.
-- API Layer: This part will let users interact with the application.

 I will keep each layer in its own folder to stay organized.